leegee/private-prisma-foaf/README.md

 Logging is via `pino`. `LOG_LEVEL` environment variable takes a lower-case log level (eg `debug`).

-## Queries

-Verb search is easiest via stems, provided through an insert/update trigger on `Verb.name` that populates `Verb.stem` the Postgres Snowball lexeme string.
-(It could contain multiple values, but it's a good enough for now.)

 ## TODO

 - Move to external OpenAPI scheme to share between routes and superagent tests